 The Old Yellowstone Trail follows the right-of-way of the Milwaukee Road.
 Powell County purchased this section of corridor in 2017 using funds from Montana's Natural Resource Damage Program to build a trail from Deer Lodge north to Garrison.
 In 2020, the first 7.5 miles of trail heading south from Garrison were completed.
-A second phase of construction will close the gap to Deer Lodge through the Grant-Kohrs Ranch National Historic Site.
+Phase 2 of construction will close the gap to Deer Lodge (Trail Gap 72b) through the Grant-Kohrs Ranch National Historic Site, expected in 2022.

-TRAIL GAP 76b - GARRISON TO PILTZVILLE
+TRAIL GAP 76c - GARRISON TO PILTZVILLE